Conditional probabilities in multiplicative noise processes: Transition probability for an overdamped harmonic oscillator with multiplicative noise

 In order to check the method and the accuracy of our approximation, we compare the analytic result with the numerical solution of the Fokker-Planck equation.
 In fact, from Eq.~(\ref{eq:convolution}), it is simple to check that the conditional proba\-bi\-li\-ty $P(x,t|0,0)$ is the solution of the Fokker-Planck equation, $P(x,t)$, with the initial condition $P(x,0)=\delta(x)$.
 Therefore, we numerically solved equations~(\ref{eq:Continuity}) and~(\ref{eq:J(x,t)}), for our model Eqs.~(\ref{eq:UOs}) and~(\ref{eq:gOs}).
 In Figure~\ref{fig:FP}, we depict a solution for typical values of the parameters, $\omega=1$, $\lambda=0.1$, $\sigma=0.5$ and $\alpha=0$.

-We clearly see an initial probability density strongly picked at $x=0$, diffusing in time, saturating at long times to the exact analytic expression Eq.~(\ref{eq:PeqOs}).
+The initial probability density is strongly peaked at $x=0$.
+It diffuses in time and, at long times, saturates to the exact analytic expression Eq.~(\ref{eq:PeqOs}).
 We observe that, as already commented, the asymptotic equilibrium probability depends on the stochastic prescription $\alpha$.
 For anti--It\^o prescription, $\alpha=1$, the probability density is Gaussian.
 However, for $\alpha\neq 1$, the Gaussian behavior is slightly corrected by a power law.
 In the region $\lambda^2 x^2<<1$, the distribution can be approximated by a Gaussian with variance $\Gamma^2=1-4(1-\alpha)\lambda^2\sigma^2/\omega$.
 This behavior, deduced from Eq.~(\ref{eq:PeqOs}), is verified by the numerical solution of the Fokker-Planck equation with great precision.
 On one hand, we see that the effect of the multiplicative character of the noise is controlled by the parameter $\beta\equiv \lambda^2\sigma^2/\omega$.
 We also note from Figure~\ref{fig:FP} that, for $\omega T>3$, the asymptotic limit is already reached.
 On the other hand, our approximate analytic result, valid for $\omega \sigma^2<<1$ and $\lambda x<<1$, can be written in the form of a normal distribution,

 where the dimensionless time-dependent variance is given by \begin{widetext}

 \end{widetext} The first term in the last expression corresponds to the usual additive noise result, while the second one, proportional to $\beta=\lambda^2\sigma^2/\omega$, is the multiplicative noise correction.
 From this equation, it is immediate to verify that in the asymptotic limit $\omega T>>1$, we get the correct result $\Gamma^2=1-4(1-\alpha)\lambda^2\sigma^2/\omega$, while at very short time approximation, $\omega T<<1$, we reach the initial distribution $\lim_{\omega T\to 0}P(x,T|0,0)=\delta(x)$.